angelos3lex/react-native-smart-gesture-password/README.md

 ## Usage

-Install the GesturePassword from npm with `npm install react-native-smart-gesture-password --save`.
+Install the GesturePassword from npm with `npm install react-native-smart-gesture-password-angeloslex --save`.
-Then, require it from your app's JavaScript files with `import GesturePassword from 'react-native-smart-gesture-password'`.
+Then, require it from your app's JavaScript files with `import GesturePassword from 'react-native-smart-gesture-password-angeloslex'`.

 ```js
 import React, {